NDC-1308 A NOVEL COVID-19 THERAPEUTIC

-NDC-1308 (MC1) may reduce the number of SARS-CoV-2 positive individuals requiring hospitalization.
+NDC-1308 may reduce the number of individuals requiring hospitalization and time on ventilators due to SARS-CoV-2 / COVID-19.

 COVID-19 AND YOUR LUNGS